Hossein-Noroozpour/vulkust/README.md

   - Because I like it this way!
   - There is lots of prestigious crates out there (e.g: [Vulkano](https://github.com/vulkano-rs/vulkano), [GFX-RS](https://github.com/gfx-rs/gfx) and [etc](https://github.com/rust-unofficial/awesome-rust#graphics)) but I didn't like to add them because of missions.
   - This is not a strict rule e.g I will use an available video and audio decoder crates, whenever I reach to implementation of audio and video part.
-- If you're using Metal or have plan for DirectX12, why you choose Vulkust as name of your library?
-  - Because I like Vulkan!
-  - Vulkan is first then other APIs.
-  - Linux and Android is first then other platforms.
-  - I never wanted to add Metal and DirectX12 but because of cross-platformity mission I forced to add them, I hope in near future every platforms support Vulkan and I remove the annoying Metal and DirectX12 parts.

 ## License
-You can do whatever you want to do and every consequences are on you, **But** If you used it and it was useful for you, please make an acknowledgment and promotion for this project and me, I'm really need that because I'm currently seeking for a job in the graphic and game-engine fields.
+You can do whatever you want to do with it and every consequences are on you, **But** If you used it and it was useful for you, please make an acknowledgment and promotion for this project and me, I'm really need that because I'm currently seeking for a job in the graphic and game programing fields.